-- The capital charge for credit risk requirements as indicated in Annex A, plus the capital charge for market risk requirements as indicated in Annex B, need to be maintained. - In calculating eligible capital, it will be necessary first to calculate the PD's minimum capital requirement for credit risk, and thereafter its market risk requirement, to establish how much Tier-I and Tier-II capital is available to support market risk.
-Of the 15% capital charge for credit risk, at least 50% should be met by Tier-I capital, that is, the total of Tier-II Capital, if any, shall not exceed one hundred per cent of Tier I Capital, at any point of time, for meeting the capital charge for credit risk. - Subordinated debt as Tier-II Capital should not exceed 50 per cent of Tier-I capital. - The total of Tier-III Capital, if any, shall not exceed 250 per cent of the Tier-I Capital that is available for meeting market risk capital charge i.e. excess over the credit risk capital requirements.
-Tier-III capital will be regarded as eligible only if it meets the criteria set out in paragraph 2.3 above. - The total of Tier-II and Tier-III capital should not exceed 100% of Tier-I capital. - Eligible capital will be the sum of the whole of the PD's Tier-I capital, plus all of its Tier-II and Tier-III capital under the limits imposed, as summarized above.
+- 4.1 The capital charge for credit risk and market risk as indicated in Annex A and Annex B, need to be maintained at all times. - 4.2 In calculating eligible capital, it will be necessary first to calculate the PD's minimum capital requirement for credit risk, and thereafter its market risk requirement, to establish how much Tier-I and Tier-II capital is available to support market risk.
+Of the 15% capital charge for credit risk, at least 50% should be met by Tier-I capital, that is, the total of Tier-II capital, if any, should not exceed one hundred per cent of Tier-I capital, at any point of time, for meeting the capital charge for credit risk.

-- The overall capital adequacy ratio will be calculated by establishing an explicit numerical link between the credit risk and the market risk factors, by multiplying the market risk capital charge with 6.67 i.e. the reciprocal of the minimum credit risk capital charge of 15 per cent. - The resultant figure is added to the sum of risk weighted assets worked out for credit risk purpose.
-The numerator for calculating the overall ratio will be the PD's total capital funds (Tier-I, Tier-II and Tier-III Capital, after applicable deductions, if any).
-The calculation of capital charge is illustrated in PDR III format, which is enclosed as Annex C.
+- 4.3 Subordinated debt as Tier-II capital should not exceed 50 per cent of Tier-I capital. - 4.4 The total of Tier-II capital should not exceed 100% of Tier-I capital. - 4.5 Eligible capital will be the sum of the whole of the PD's Tier-I capital, plus all of its Tier-II capital under the limits imposed, as summarized above. - 4.6 The overall capital adequacy ratio will be calculated by establishing an explicit numerical link between the credit risk and the market risk factors, by multiplying the market risk capital charge with 6.67 i.e. the reciprocal of the minimum credit risk capital charge of 15 per cent. - 4.7 The resultant figure is added to the sum of risk weighted assets worked out for credit risk purpose.
+The numerator for calculating the overall ratio will be the PD's total capital funds (Tier-I and Tier-II capital, after applicable deductions, if any).
+The calculation of capital charge is illustrated in PDR III format, enclosed as Annex C.